My Life is too complicated, so I'm simplifying in quite a radical way.

 Some of my happiest memories are from my year in India.
 I owned 7 outfits - 5 traditional salwar kameez - plus 2 sari's to wear for special occasions.
 They all fit in my backpack.
 I long for that simplicity in my life right now as a busy mother and entrepreneur.

-I'm not pretending I have to make daily decisions that affect the future of the Western world - like Obama, but I can relate with Mark Zuckerberg when he says:
+I'm not pretending I have to make daily decisions that affect the future of the Western world - like Obama, but I can relate to Mark Zuckerberg when he says:

 “I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community.”

 Right now I'm wasting my energy on trivial decisions - like if I can wear this bra under that top, or if my dress needs ironing, or if my shoes match.
 This means that later in the day I'm more likely to be worn down by my children and give in to more treats or more TV.
 Decision fatigue also makes it harder for me to stay creative in building my interactive online programs for new mums.